The Daf Hashaar

 The name Tanya:

-Interestingly, despite that the Alter Rebbe named the title of his Sefer as “Likkutei Emorim” and “Sefer Shel Beinonim,” it is not popularly known by these names and rather it is referred to as the book of Tanya by the populace.
+Interestingly, despite that the Alter Rebbe named the title of his Sefer as “Likkutei Amorim” and “Sefer Shel Beinonim,” it is not popularly known by these names and rather it is referred to as the book of Tanya by the populace.
 People began referring to this book by the name Tanya already in the times of the Alter Rebbe, and it was referred to by this name prior to the official publication of the Sefer, when it was first printed as individual booklets.
 In fact, in the second publication of the Sefer in Romania, which was not printed by the Alter Rebbe, it was officially published under the title “Tanya Kadisha.”
 It is also referred to by this name in many places in Torah Or and Likkutei Torah.
-The simple explanation behind this name given to it by the populace, is that it follows the opening words of the first chapter “Tanya Besof Perek Gimel Denidah.”
+The simple explanation behind this name given to it by the populace, is that it follows the opening words of the first chapter “Tanya Besof Perek Gimel Deniddah.”
 The deeper and more mystical explanation behind this word and title “Tanya” is because through the study of this Sefer one can nullify the evil force name “Tanya,” which is an evil spirit which tries to dissuade people from studying the inner dimensions of the Torah.

 1. Kuntreisim [Known by this name prior to publication]